torvalds/linux/Documentation/admin-guide/devices.rst

 The alternate devices provide for kernel-based exclusion and somewhat different defaults than the primary devices.
-Their main purpose is to allow the use of serial ports with programs with no inherent or broken support for serial ports.
+Their main purpose is to allow the use of serial ports with programs with anal inherent or broken support for serial ports.
 Their use is deprecated, and they may be removed from a future version of Linux.